Earn up to [v="apyvalue"] APY2. No account fees. No minimum balances.

 ACH is also relatively secure compared to checks and provides electronic tracking.
 This helps simplify bookkeeping and reconciliation for landlords.
 Many modern rent collection apps and platforms utilize ACH as their primary payment rail.

 Wire transfers are rarely used for typical monthly rental payments because they are expensive and inconvenient for recurring transactions.
 They might be used in unusual situations requiring immediate funds transfer, like a large security deposit for a commercial lease or a quick payment needed to secure a property purchase, brrrr method financing.
-However, for routine rent collection, their cost prohibits regular use.

-Checks require manual handling, are prone to postal delays, can be lost or stolen, and carry a significant risk of fraud, like forgery.
+Checks require manual handling, are prone to postal delays, can be lost or stolen, and carry a significant risk of fraud, such as forgery.
 The process of depositing and waiting for checks to clear is cumbersome for landlords.
 Electronic options offer significant advantages that checks simply cannot match for modern property management, such as facilitating the calculation of annual rent.

 FAQs